Prerit1221/8byte-devops/README.md

 Hello Reader,

+It is a simple product catalog where you can create, read, update and delete items.
+Each item has a title, description and active status stored in a PostgreSQL database.

 This is the application, which can be accisible as mentioned below:

 http://ALB-DNS-NAME   -> Expected Output -> {"message": "8Byte DevOps Demo API is running "}